apache/horaedb-docs/docs/src/en/dev/roadmap.md

 ### v1.0.0

-- [x] Formally release CeresDB and its SDKs with all breaking changes finished.
+- [x] Formally release HoraeDB and its SDKs with all breaking changes finished.
 - [x] Finish the majority of work related to `Table Partitioning`.
 - [x] Various efforts to improve query performance, especially for cloud-native cluster mode.
 These works include:
   - Multi-tier cache.